 Tucking into BBQ Pork and Slurping Noodle Soups for Breakfast

 One of the best Siem Reap food experiences you can have is eating breakfast with the locals.
 But be warned: Cambodians are early risers and big eaters when it comes to breakfast.
 Get up soon after dawn and the first thing you’ll notice wafting from street food stalls all over Siem Reap are the smoky aromas from bai sach chrouk, marinated grilled pork, being barbecued over charcoal and served over rice with quick pickles.
 Next you’ll spot heads down over a pork broth soup with rice noodles called kuy teav.
 This soup can be served with pork, beef or chicken, but plenty of fragrant herbs sprinkled on top are essential to round out the flavours.
 Chinese doughnuts are usually provided at the centre of the table for some dunking.
 Another breakfast favourite, nom banh chok is arguably the most popular Cambodian noodle dish: fresh lightly-fermented rice noodles are doused with a coconut-based fish curry that’s been pounded from a paste of lemongrass, turmeric, kaffir lime, galangal, garlic, and shallots.
 Again, you need to pile some perfumed herbs, leaves and edible flowers on top, perhaps some chilli flakes, and combine it well.
-Another dish you’ll see is Cambodia’s version of congee, a rice porridge called borbor served with chicken or pork and the usual array of condiments.
+Another dish you’ll see is Cambodia’s version of congee, a rice porridge called borbor served with chicken or pork and an array of condiments.

 Exploring Siem Reap’s Aromatic Local Markets